What Are AWS Reserved Instances?

 This reservations model is suited for workloads with steady-state usage, such as a control plane component that always runs, regardless of the number of worker nodes.
 Reserving an instance involves choosing a term (one or three years), instance type, and payment options.
 These decisions determine the upfront payment required and overall cost savings.

-This is part of a series of articles about AWS cost optimization.
+This is part of a series of articles about AWS cost management.

 Table of Contents